immutheprogrammer/Car-Game/README.md

 Building On Linux and Mac:

-To build on linux and mac you have to install https://www.mono-project.com/download/stable/ (mono runtime) then you need to go into termial and type in mono CarGame.exe and that should open the game!
+To build on linux and mac you have to install https://www.mono-project.com/download/stable/ (mono runtime) then you need to go into termial and type in "mono CarGame.exe" and that should open the game!